-Earlier in his career, having coached sailing for over 20 years, he taught at six different yacht clubs.
+Earlier in his career, having coached sailing for 20+ years, he taught at seven different yacht clubs.
 His coaching career also included stints as Head Coach of Boston College (5th at North Americans + 4 All-American honors) and Assistant Coach at the US Merchant Marine Academy (where he ran a National Championship).
 Tim holds masters degrees in both counseling/sport psychology and in clinical psychology, as well as a doctorate in counseling psychology.
 Before entering private practice, his supervised work included an emphasis on trauma and anxiety, including a practicum with the Advocates for Survivors of Torture and Trauma.
 He has worked with general population and high performers at several universities (including the US Naval Academy), an elite sports camp (IMG Academies), and with US Army personnel (Center for Enhanced Performance at Fort Lewis).
-He has been very involved in the field, mentoring others toward Association for Applied Sport Psychology (AASP) Certification, serving for several years on the AASP Ethics Committee, initiating/coordinating the Psychophysiology and Biofeedback Special Interest Group, coordinating the AASP Military Performance Special Interest Group, and frequently chiming in on professional dialogue regarding best practices and evolution of the field.
+A Fellow with the Association for Applied Sport Psychology (AASP), and Vice-President of the Mid-Atlantic Consortium for Sport and Performance Psychology (MAC-SAPP), he has been very involved in the field, mentoring others toward AASP’s Certified Mental Performance Consultant (CMPC) Certification, serving for several years on the AASP Ethics Committee, initiating/coordinating the Psychophysiology and Biofeedback Special Interest Group, coordinating the AASP Military Performance Special Interest Group, and frequently chiming in on professional dialogue regarding best practices and evolution of the field.
 And Tim has given workshops for sport psychology practitioners, coaches, and athletes for many organizations including the Association for Applied Sport Psychology, the Association for Applied Psychophysiology and Biofeedback, the Performing Arts Medicine Association, USA Gymnastics, and US Sailing.